-As discussed in note 1 to the consolidated financial statements, the Company completed its previously announced redomestication transaction and became domiciled in the United States on May 1, 2023.
-The Company has international operations requiring the evaluation of income taxes across many tax jurisdictions.
-As discussed in note 9, the Company recorded deferred tax assets, net of \$69.2 million and deferred tax liabilities, net of \$12.7 million as of December 31, 2023, and income tax expense of \$4.2 million for the year then ended.
+As discussed in Note 9 to the consolidated financial statements, the Company recorded deferred tax assets, net of \$69.6 million and deferred tax liabilities, net of \$13.8 million as of December 31, 2024, and income tax expense of \$14.0 million for the year then ended.
+The Company serves international markets and is subject to income taxes in the U.S. and foreign jurisdictions, which affect the Company's income tax expense.